kronostechnologies/kronos-icons-crm/README.md

 How is this used
 ----------------

-This repo is used as a node dependency module:
+This repo is used as a node dependency module in `package.json`:

 ```
 {